What is an ACH withdrawal? Definition and process

 How to set up and manage ACH withdrawals

-5. Receive confirmation and funds: The receiving bank processes the transfer, and funds are routed to your account within 1–3 business days
+- Receive confirmation and funds: The receiving bank processes the transfer, and funds move to your account within 1–3 business days

 Accepting ACH withdrawals

-To accept ACH withdrawals, partner with an ACH provider like a bank or payment processor.
+To accept ACH payments, partner with an ACH provider such as a bank or payment processor.
 Many providers offer online tools or accounting software integrations to manage ACH withdrawals efficiently.
-Always ensure customers authorize payments and verify bank details accurately.
+Always make sure customers authorize payments and verify bank details, and keep accurate records of every transaction.

 Canceling an ACH withdrawal

-To cancel a scheduled ACH withdrawal, contact your ACH provider or bank.
-Cancellations are often possible online if completed before batch processing.
-You may be able to request a reversal if the withdrawal has already been processed, but it may involve additional steps and fees.
+To stop an ACH payment, contact your ACH provider or bank.
+Cancellations are often possible online if you complete them before the batch processes.
+You may be able to request a reversal if the withdrawal has already processed, but it may involve additional steps and fees.

 All payments in one place?
 Check.